Presidential Advisory Council: Members

+2024–2029

+No advisory council appointed for Prabowo Subianto presidency, as Prabowo only appoints Special Advisors only which tasked for specific issues.
+The only person appointed with rank of Presidential Advisor for Prabowo presidency so far only Dudung Abdurrahman, holding position as "Presidential Advisor for National Defense Affairs".

+2019–2024

 The latest formation of the advisory council was decreed by the Presidential Decree No.137/P/2019.
 On 13 December 2019, President Joko Widodo inaugurates 9 individuals to fill the council for 2019–2024 term, with Wiranto designated as the chairman.